Running the wrong Windows shell

 Use the official command for your operating system, then verify authentication before moving real projects into Antigravity CLI.

-The safest install flow is boring on purpose: start from the official Antigravity download page, read the current requirements, then run the command that matches your shell.
-Do not use random mirrors, reposted installers, or short-link commands for a developer tool that can read and edit local files.
+The safest install flow is boring on purpose: start from the official Antigravity page, read the current requirements, then copy installation instructions only from the Google-owned domain.
+Do not use random mirrors, reposted installers, short-link commands, or copied terminal snippets from third-party sites for a developer tool that can read and edit local files.

-Google's current documentation lists one command for macOS and Linux, one for Windows PowerShell, and one for Windows CMD.
+Google's current documentation separates macOS and Linux, Windows PowerShell, and Windows CMD instructions.
 The CLI then attempts secure keyring authentication and falls back to a Google Sign-In flow when needed.
 Remote or SSH sessions may show an authorization URL that you open in a local browser.

 /config and /permissions to inspect safety settings.If sign-in fails on a remote server, do not paste your Google password into the terminal.
 Use the browser URL or authorization code flow described by the CLI.